hwschuur/hwschuur.github.io/_pages/contact.md

 title: "Contact"
 ---

-My role is to empower people, drive growth, and bridge the gaps across complex challenges.
-I thrive on leveraging new technology, guiding clients to navigate and leverage its potential effectively.
+My role is to empower people, drive growth, and bridge the gaps across complex technical, organizational, and cultural challenges.
+I thrive on leveraging new technology, guiding clients to navigate and leverage its potential.
 I believe that vulnerability is a strength and that transparency is essential.
-These values shape my leadership approach, making me a trusted partner for customers’ strategic IT decisions and a trusted pillar for my teams.
+These values shape my leadership approach, making me a trusted partner for customers’ strategic IT decisions and a pillar for my teams.

 I hold [a PhD in Information Science][phdthesis] (Utrecht University, 2011).